How to Win an Argument: An Introduction to Debate and Rhetoric

 Dr. Sharkey publishes regularly in journals such as Modern Culture Reviews, Journal of Beckett Studies, and Perspectives on Evil and Human Wickedness and Reconstruction, and he has produced and directed numerous theatrical and musical events, including Hair, Catastrophe, Glengarry Glen Ross, and Baggage.
 He also stages regular lunchtime readings and short dramatic performances at WCM-Q and coaches the debate club, which has won the National Debate title four times under his mentorship.

-Dr. Sharkey has won six Excellence in Teaching awards at WCM-Q, and he is very pleased to be teaching debate on the Cornell campus in Ithaca this summer.
+Dr. Sharkey has won eight Excellence in Teaching awards at WCM-Q, and he is very pleased to be teaching debate on the Cornell campus in Ithaca this summer.

 "Teachers who loved teaching made the greatest impression on me as a student, both emotionally and in terms of my success in the subjects that they taught.
 As a result of these memories, it is central to my teaching philosophy that my classroom space be engaging and entertaining, and I always put aside preparation time to make sure each class is fresh and exciting.